gumag/gumag.github.io/_posts/2018-03-15-three-convert-stories.md

 ---
 source: http://aboutislam.net/reading-islam/my-journey-to-islam/5-converts-stories-may-change-your-perception-of-islam/

-title: '3 Converts Share Thier Perspective On Islam'
+title: '3 Converts Share Their Perspective On Islam'

-description: 'I discovered that Islam is so bigger and larger than what the media says to us especially western media.
-So this was the first contact with Islam.'
+description: 'I discovered that Islam is so bigger and larger than what the media says to us'

 og_image: converts.jpg